minzzelo/cs2101ug/docs/UserGuide.md

 **Step 2**: The result display will show the number of flashcards listed after applying the filter.

-**Step 3**: The flashcard list will show the update list of flashcards belonging to the Trivial category with a "preloaded" tag.
+**Step 3**: The flashcard list will show the updated list of flashcards belonging to the Trivial category with a "preloaded" tag.

 ![filedirectory](images/ug/ug_filter_step2.png)